clarisli/CarND-Traffic-Sign-Classifier/README.md

-#### 3. Describe how you trained your model.
-The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.
+#### 3. Training the Model

-To train the model, I used an ....
+To train the model, I used my local machine and AWS.

-#### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.
+My final training parameters:
+* EPOCHS = ?
+* BATCH_SIZE = ?
+* SIGMA = 0.1
+* OPTIMIZER: AdamOptimizer (learning rate = 0.001)

+#### 4. Approach Taken for Finding a Solution

 My final model results were:
 * training set accuracy of ?
 * validation set accuracy of ?
 * test set accuracy of ?

-If an iterative approach was chosen:
+An iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
-* What were some problems with the initial architecture?
+* I tried the classic LeNet as the first architecture.
+I chose it because it is shallow and simple.
+* With LeNet, I obtained an accuracy around 90%/training and 83%/validation - since both are quite low, looks like it's underfitting.
+* I decided to apply the data augmentation technique to add more data and noise to the training set.
+It helped to boost my model to an accuracy around 94%/training and 93%/validation.
+* I then added an extra convolution and pooling layer to the architecture.
 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
 * Which parameters were tuned?
 How were they adjusted and why?
 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?